DeepMReye/DeepMReye/README.md

 If you would like to run a pretrained version of DeepMReye on datasets that follow the Brain Imaging Data Structure (BIDS) format, check out [bidsMReye](https://pypi.org/project/bidsmreye/): a wrapper for DeepMReye for BIDS datasets (incl. [fMRIprep](https://fmriprep.org/en/stable/) outputs) developed by [Remi Gau](https://remi-gau.github.io/).

 ## Correspondence
-If you have questions, comments or inquiries, please reach out to us: markus.frey[at]ntnu.no & matthias.nau[at]ntnu.no
+If you have questions, comments or inquiries, please reach out to us: markus.frey[at]ntnu.no & m.nau@vu.nl